|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Factors that may interfere with hormones and lead to hypercalcemia include:
+Factors that may interfere with hormones and lead to hypercalcemia:

 Factors that may increase the amount of calcium in the body or blood include:

-Other factors that may increase your risk of hypercalcemia include:
+Other factors that may increase the chances of hypercalcemia:

 Symptoms may include: